Here is a list of SCA staff members, their bios and their contact information.

 Victoria joined SCA in 2006, managing the Saskatchewan Co-operative Youth Program and co-operative education programming for several years.
 In 2008, she was appointed SCA's Executive Director.

-Victoria is a board member of Co-operatives and Mutuals Canada, and a District Council Delegate of Affinity Credit Union.
+Victoria is a District Council Delegate of Affinity Credit Union.
 She sat on the Board of Directors of the Canadian CED Network for 12 years, serving as Treasurer for several years and she continues to serve on their Finance and Audit Committee.
-She is former Chair and a founding member of both Canada's Emerging Co-operators Committee of Co-operatives and Mutuals Canada and the Emerging Leaders Committee of the Canadian CED Network, and is former Treasurer and Vice-Chair of Core Neighbourhood Youth Co-op.
+She is former Chair and a founding member of both Canada's Emerging Co-operators Committee of Co-operatives and Mutuals Canada and the Emerging Leaders Committee of the Canadian CED Network.
+She also served on the boards of Co-operatives and Mutuals Canada and Core Neighbourhood Youth Co-op.

 Victoria holds a Master of Business Administration in CED from Cape Breton University, with a specialization in Strategic Leadership.
 Her Master's research focused on youth involvement in Irish credit unions, and it has subsequently been published as a book by the Centre for the Study of Co-operatives at the University of Saskatchewan.
 She is involved in several performing and visual arts endeavors, and when not at the office, can be found playing with fire, sparkles, clay, and pyrotechnics.